frostoven/Cosmosis/README.md

   you can't simply downgrade to a version you like and play offline.
 * None of the space games I'm personally interested in have good (if any) modding support.
-* Souls clones developers try add a little extra to something to make their games unique.
+* Souls clones developers try add a little something extra to make their games unique.
 This project will to stay true to the original formulas as much as possible.
+Exceptions to the rule will be for _additional_ classes, not traditional ones.

 #### Excellent modding support
 You can make a fully interactable space ship yourself **with zero programming experience**.
-All you need is a copy of Blender 2.8 and to follow the guide on mesh codes.
+All you need is a copy of Blender 2.8+ and to follow the guide on mesh codes.
 Blender does not even need any special add-ons for this to work, though a future add-on is on the roadmap to make some tedious tasks faster.